lionelmace/ibmcloud-labs/labs/Lab IOT - Connect your Devices with IOT Platform/README.md

 1. Note the Device Id (displayed in the top right corner).

-# View the live sensor data
+# Step 2 - View the live sensor data

 1. In a new browser window, browse to [Watson IOT Platform quickstart](https://quickstart.internetofthings.ibmcloud.com).
 <br />Alternatively, enter this short URL: http://ibm.biz/iotquickstart